Removing Popular Faces in Curve Arrangements: 1 is -complete

-\subsubsection{Vertex Gadgets}
+\subsubsection{Vertex gadgets.}

-All vertex gadgets consist of curves in one of three basic shapes shown in Figure~\ref{fig:app:beakers}, which we call beakers.
-Generally speaking, we will place one beaker per incident edge of $v$, at the position of $v$, all rotated differently, s.t., their \emph{bases} (the lower ends in Figure~\ref{fig:app:beakers}) overlap to form specific overlap patterns.
+The vertex gadgets consist of curves in one of three basic shapes shown in Figure~\ref{fig:app:beakers}, which we call beakers.
+We place one beaker per incident edge of $v$, at the position of $v$, all rotated, s.t.\ their \emph{bases} (the lower ends in Figure~\ref{fig:app:beakers}) overlap \removedtext{to form specific overlap patterns} \newtext{in a specific pattern}.
 The \emph{opening} of each beaker (the upper ends in Figure~\ref{fig:app:beakers}) will point outwards.
-The specific construction is dependent on the vertex degree.
-We use two variants of the vertex gadget.
-The \emph{simple} vertex gadget is used for vertices of degree four, while all other vertices use the \emph{regular} vertex gadget.
+We use three variants of the vertex gadget, depending on the vertex degree.

+\newtext{ The vertex gadget for a degree-two vertex is simply made up of two overlaying Type-I beakers (see Figure~\ref{fig:app:minigadget}).
+Since $\ell$ must cross the two curtains $c_1$ and $c_2$, it must connect the two points $p_1, p_2$ by crossing the overlap of the two beakers (a face of degree two, marked in green in Figure~\ref{fig:app:minigadget}).
+Since by Observation~\ref{resolve-bad-face}, $\ell$ can enter any beaker only once, the routing of $\ell$ as shown in Figure~\ref{fig:app:minigadgetresolve} is forced and corresponds exactly to the traversal of a planar non-intersecting Eulerian cycle through a vertex of degree two. }

-Let $v$ be a vertex of degree four.
-Its simple vertex gadget \gad{v} consists of four type-I beakers, i.e, one per incident edge, which all pairwise intersect and are rotated in $90$ degree offsets to form the intersection pattern of Figure~\ref{fig:app:smallgadget} (the figure also already includes the four curtains of the small vertex gadget).
-We will refer to the green region in Figure~\ref{fig:app:smallgadget} as the \emph{inside} of \gad{v}.
-Any curtain in \gad{v} forces $\ell$ to cross the curtain and enter the inside of \gad{v}.
-Since $\ell$ is a single curve (or in our case a closed loop), it can not have any open ends.
+The vertex gadget \gadvar{v} \newtext{for a degree-four vertex $v$} consists of four Type-I beakers, one per incident edge, which\removedtext{ all pairwise intersect} \cutout{have a common intersection and } form the intersection pattern of Figure~\ref{fig:app:smallgadget}. \cutout {The figure also shows the four curtains of the vertex gadget.} \cutout {We will refer to the green region in Figure~\ref{fig:app:smallgadget} as the \emph{interior} of \gadvar{v}. \alexandra{Do we?
+I don't see interior used anymore.}} \newtext{Since $\ell$ must cross the four curtains, it must enter or exit the gadget at least four times through the thick blue edges in Figure~\ref{fig:app:smallgadgetdual} and the vertices $p_1,p_2,p_3,p_4$ of the dual graph $\A^d$.
+Since $\ell$ cannot cross itself, there are only two possibilities how $\ell$ can pass through \gadvar{v}: It can connect $p_1$ with $p_2$ and $p_3$ with $p_4$, as in Figure~\ref{fig:app:smallgadgetresolve}, or $p_1$ with $p_4$ and $p_2$ with~$p_3$.
+Both possibilities can be realized by routings of $\ell$, and they correspond precisely to the ways how a non-intersecting Eulerian cycle can pass through the edges incident to~$v$.} Note that the exact routing of $\ell$ can vary inside \gadvar{v} (indicated by the dashed lines in Figure~\ref{fig:app:smallvertexgad}).